fugue/fregot/README.md

 ======

-`fregot` (**F**ugue **Rego** **T**oolkit) is a set of tools for working with the [Rego] policy language as part of the Open Policy Agent (OPA) policy engine.  `fregot` allows you to easily evaluate expressions, debug code, test policies, and more.
+`fregot` (**F**ugue **Rego** **T**oolkit) is a set of tools for working with the [Rego] policy language, which is part of the Open Policy Agent (OPA) policy engine.  `fregot` allows you to easily evaluate expressions, debug code, test policies, and more.

 [![Demo: debugging with fregot](examples/break_example/break_example.gif)](https://asciinema.org/a/AfmqS0xB2g5ZuORW4siesYFRY?size=medium)

 [(Check out the text-based demo on asciinema so you can copy/paste commands.)](https://asciinema.org/a/AfmqS0xB2g5ZuORW4siesYFRY?size=medium)

 `fregot` can be seen an alternative REPL to [OPA]'s built-in interpreter.
-The goals are a little different - whereas the OPA agent provides general-purpose components and functionality that are particularly useful with Kubernetes, `fregot` was developed internally at [Fugue] as a lightweight set of tools to enhance the Rego development experience.
+The goals are a little different -- whereas the OPA agent provides general-purpose components and functionality that are particularly useful with Kubernetes, `fregot` was developed internally at [Fugue] as a lightweight set of tools to enhance the Rego development experience.
 It aims to provide:

  -  Just the Rego language implementation rather than the full OPA agent
  -  Useful tools to debug Rego queries and modules